 From 2003 to 2011 approximately 100,000 fingerling walleye were stocked annually in Fresno Reservoir.
-In 2006, 200,000 fingerling walleye were stocked due to unallocated productions at the Fort Peck Hatchery.

-Since 1987, seven of the eight highest walleye relative abundances were documented from 2007-2013 (Figure 14).
-It is evident that stocking walleye fingerlings at a rate of 100,000/year was very successful and based on Oxytetracycline analysis these fish recruited and contributed to the adult population.
+Since 1998, seven of the eight highest walleye relative abundances were documented from 2007-2013 (Figure 16).
+It is evident that stocking walleye fingerlings at a rate of 100,000/year was very successful and based on Oxytetracycline analysis these fish recruited and contributed to the adult population (Figure 17).
 However, this stocking rate led to concerns of the sustainability and balance with the forage base.
-A decrease in abundance was observed in 2011 due to increased entrainment of adult walleye over the Fresno spillway, caused by near record spring run-off and precipitation (Figure 14).
-In 2011, anglers were observed catching numerous walleye below the dam from April-October.
-In 2013, fall gill net surveys documented the highest walleye relative abundance ever recorded (29.5 walleye/net; Figure 14).
-No walleye fingerlings have been stocked the last six years in an attempt to decrease adult abundances to a more sustainable level.
+A decrease in abundance was observed in 2011 due to increased entrainment of adult walleye over the Fresno spillway, caused by near record spring run-off and precipitation (Figure 16).
+The walleye population was quickly replenished by 2013, when fall gill net surveys documented the highest walleye relative abundance ever recorded (29.5 walleye/net; Figure 16).

+No walleye fingerlings have been stocked the last eight years, to decrease adult walleye abundances to a more sustainable level.
 Summer seining surveys continue to document successful reproduction of walleye, and the population is showing signs of continued growth and stabilization, regardless of increased fishing pressure and harvest.
-Sampling efforts conducted in 2017 documented walleye relative abundance at 15.7 walleye/net, current densities remain above the long-term average of 15.0 walleye/net (Figure 14).
+Sampling efforts conducted in 2019 documented walleye relative abundance at 13.7 walleye/net, current densities are slightly below the long-term average of 15.0 walleye/net with a diverse age and size structure (Figures 16 and 18).